What is Port Brewing’s relationship with The Lost Abbey?

 Beers with the Veritas label are actually super-limited one-offs and small “pilot” projects, not actual releases (“Veritas” is our equivalent of the Military’s “X” / experimental designation).
 For example, in 2009 we piloted two Veritas — 005 and 006.
 Veritas 005 was made with a batch of wild grapes brought in by a friend of the brewery.
 Because there weren’t that many grapes, only 20-odd gallons of the beer was produced, and none of it released in bottles.
 Veritas 006 was bottled, but yielded only a few bottles — nearly all of which went to attendees of our annual Barrel Night (a good reason to attend Barrel Night).

 So how limited is Veritas?
-Well, we need at least 180 cases for a special release (nearly all of which goes to our Patron club members), and 500 cases for a general release.
+Well, we need at least 180 cases for a special release, and 500 cases for a general release.
 Here’s the numbers for each Veritas we’ve ever made:

 – Veritas 002 – 20 cases (never sold)